ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _The Cambria freeman._](https://chroniclingamerica.loc.gov/lccn/sn83032041/1880-05-07/ed-1/seq-4)

 #### 1880-05-07 &middot; Ebensburg, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Siomach, a teaspoonful of salt is a eel-. eipitated, and beaten line.
+Th&#x27; thin,
+tain cure.
+In the violent internal ach- : endless theets were woven around a cold
+ing termed colic, add a teaspoonful of i cylinder, and when of sufficient thick­
+salt to a pint of cold water, drink it and ! ness cut, removed, and dried in the sun.
+go to bed ; il is one of the speediest and , Strips one-fourth, of an inch thick, when
+best remedies known.
+The same will dry and before rolling, were as pliant as

+revive a p rson who seems almost dead
+fiom receiving a fall. etc. In an a no- i
+. , ..:.. ,:. .
+1 . .
+1 .
+1 o.
+1 ...
+oicctic iu, no nine iiouni i&#x27;c ii.&#x27;.-i u:
 pouring down sau w;uer, :i suincieni
 sensibility remains to allow of swallow­
 ing it ; if not, the head must be sponged